John P. Harbin – Short Biography

 Key success traits: composed leader, multitasking overseer

-John Harbin was highly active in several firms and organizations and served as Member of the Board of Citicorp, Circle K and Dallas Museum of Art.
-He was Administrator of Advisory Council, McCombs School of Business and the University of Texas at Austin and Honorary Director of American Petroleum Institute.
+John Harbin was highly active in several firms and organizations and served as Member of the Board of Citicorp, Circle K, and Dallas Museum of Art.
+He was Administrator of Advisory Council, McCombs School of Business, and the University of Texas at Austin and Honorary Director of the American Petroleum Institute.